3 cuts of meat, sizzling side dishes + epic mad-scientist experience

 How to Apply for a South African Retirement Visa

 Everything you need to know about applications for retired temporary and permanent residency in South Africa

 The retiring abroad landscape has changed dramatically since the financial collapse of 2008.
 The traditional destinations of Spain, Greece, Cyprus, and Portugal have all seen economic issues, and in some cases, the uncertainty around these countries’ banking industries and subsequent fiscal reforms have threatened expats’ savings.

-South Africa, on the other hand, continues to offer potential retirees the high-quality lifestyle, value for money and climate that they’re looking for, and thus it comes as no surprise that there’s been an increase in the number of retirees settling here.
+South Africa, even with its economic uncertainty, continues to offer potential retirees the high-quality lifestyle, value for money and climate they’re looking for, so it comes as no surprise that there’s been an increase in the number of retirees settling here.

 While the idea of living out your twilight years in South Africa is certainly appealing, the emigration process can prove complicated and foreboding, especially in light of the 2014 immigration regulation changes.

-To help any prospective retirees with some of the key questions and concerns around retired permits for South Africa, we have asked Black Pen to provide answers to some of the most common retirement queries.
-Remember though, if the information below isn’t enough to help you lodge your application individually, the immigration company is happy to aid you in the process (contact them directly with queries).
+To help prospective retirees with some of the key questions and concerns around retired permits for South Africa, Black Pen have answered some of the most common questions on the topic.
+If you need more assistance, Black Pen company is happy to help you directly (contact them directly with queries).

 FAQS ABOUT SOUTH AFRICAN RETIREMENT VISA APPLICATIONS